 - Open-source options like Docker, Obot, and Lasso provide full control without licensing costs for teams with DevOps expertise

-MintMCP Gateway transforms local MCP servers into production-ready services with one-click deployment, OAuth protection, and enterprise monitoring.
+MintMCP transforms local MCP servers into production-ready services with one-click deployment, OAuth protection, and enterprise monitoring.
 As a SOC 2 Type II audited MCP platform and an official Cursor Hooks partner, MintMCP addresses the core barrier to MCP adoption: the gap between developer experimentation and production deployment.

 What Makes MintMCP Different